fieldtrip/website/development/dss.md

 You can run the code below on your own data.
 Alternatively, try with the example EEG dataset [ftp:/ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/callmesomething.zip](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/callmesomething.zip).
 All figures in this example script are based on these data.
 (Note*** just a placeholder at the moment, this data does not exist yet.***)

-To load this dataset into matlab and preprocess with FieldTrip, us
+To load this dataset into MATLAB and preprocess with FieldTrip, us

 	% ft_preprocessing of example dataset